SMRFoundation/NodeXLBasic/NodeXL/ReadMe.txt

 --------------------
 Windows Forms project.
-Continuously checks for new GraphML files created by the Network Server console application, and creates and automates a NodeXL workbook for each such file.
+Continuously checks for new GraphML files created by the Network Server console application, and creates and automates a NodeXL workbook for each such file, one at a time.
 This was implemented after it was discovered that simultaneous Excel instances created by multiple instances of the NetworkServer program do not work properly.
+GraphMLFileProcessor never instantiates more than one Excel instance at a time.

 Layouts